WebAssembly/spec/spectec/test-prose/TEST.md

 1. Return $lsize(lt).

 lunpack lt_u1
-1. If the type of lt_u1 is numtype, then:
+1. If lt_u1 is numtype, then:
   a.
 Let numtype be lt_u1.
   b.
 Return numtype.
-2. Assert: Due to validation, the type of lt_u1 is packtype.
+2. Assert: Due to validation, lt_u1 is packtype.
 3. Return I32.

 unpack zt_u1
-1. If the type of zt_u1 is valtype, then:
+1. If zt_u1 is valtype, then:
   a.
 Let valtype be zt_u1.
   b.
 Return valtype.
-2. Assert: Due to validation, the type of zt_u1 is packtype.
+2. Assert: Due to validation, zt_u1 is packtype.
 3. Return I32.

 nunpack zt_u1
-1. If the type of zt_u1 is numtype, then:
+1. If zt_u1 is numtype, then:
   a.
 Let numtype be zt_u1.
   b.
 Return numtype.
-2. If the type of zt_u1 is packtype, then:
+2. If zt_u1 is packtype, then:
   a.
 Return I32.

 vunpack vectype
 1. Return vectype.

 cunpack zt_u1
-1. If the type of zt_u1 is consttype, then:
+1. If zt_u1 is consttype, then:
   a.
 Let consttype be zt_u1.
   b.
 Return consttype.
-2. If the type of zt_u1 is packtype, then:
+2. If zt_u1 is packtype, then:
   a.
 Return I32.
-3. If the type of zt_u1 is lanetype, then:
+3. If zt_u1 is lanetype, then:
   a.
 Let lanetype be zt_u1.
   b.
 Return $lunpack(lanetype).